deco3500/hivemind/README.md

 ##Introduction
 "This course is about new ideas.
 It is about looking at a domain — in this case news — and thinking about how social and web/mobile technologies can be applied in a way that might help people in that domain do things differently, to innovate.
 Using design thinking and methods, you will work in a multidisciplinary team to develop and deliver a digital, interactive prototype that demonstrates an innovation in news.
 To begin on this path you need come up with some ideas about what might be possible." - DECO3500 Assessment

+The Hivemind project is currently designed using Marvel, an app prototyping platform.
+By initially designing the app using a prototyping platform, it is much easier and cheaper to find flaws in the application whilst completing a time sensitive project.
+The goal of the Hivemind application is provide a quick overview of events within the news, and provide a more connected and reliable platform to view a timeline of events.

 ## Concept/ About Hivemind
 Hivemind is a news aggregation application specifically designed to provide a social solution for developing timelines of developing stories.
 Instead of creating curated feeds of posts which are then developed into stories themselves - Hivemind aims to provide a solution wherein news articles can be linked to one another through user suggestions.